mmiv-center/DICOMAnonymizer/README.md

 ### Using data in multiple projects

-Our PACS system stores only a single copy per SOPInstanceUID - which makes sense.
-In order to support data that is project specific I change the hashing algorithm (hashuid+PROJECTNAME) to include the projects name (-j option) for tags that relate to image, series, study and frame of reference uids.
+Our PACS system stores only a single copy per SOPInstanceUID/StudyID - which makes sense.
+In order to support data that is project specific I changed the hashing algorithm (hashuid+PROJECTNAME) to include the projects name (-j option) for tags that relate to image, series, study and frame of reference uids.
 This generates full copies of the data, one for each project.
-Deleting data from one project does not influence the same data used in another project!
+Deleting data from one project does not influence the same data used in another project.

+Information inside sequences (presentation states) are anonymized as well.
+This should work as long as the sequence tag is not listed as "remove".
+The sequence anonymization function will only check tags at two sequence levels (all tags of a sequence inside another sequence are anonymized).
+This has been verified with text label overlays.